16 Top-Rated Attractions & Places to Visit in Canberra

 You can step back in time and tour some of the homestead's rooms, filled with antique treasures, or stroll through the beautiful gardens.
 After exploring the grounds, the café is a great place to enjoy a snack.

 Address: Tharwa Drive, Tharwa

-Rocky Hill Lookout offers great views over town, and sightseers can visit a WWI memorial here.
-On the western outskirts of town is the Big Merino, a 15 m concrete tribute to Australia's wool industry with a small shop and museum.
+Rocky Hill Lookout offers great views over town, and you can visit a WWI memorial here.
+On the western outskirts of town is the Big Merino, a 15-meter concrete tribute to Australia's wool industry, with a small shop and museum.
 Train buffs will enjoy the Rail Heritage Centre.

-Set amid pretty gardens and sprawling lawn, Cockington Green is a picturesque English village in miniature as well as a display of tiny buildings from around the world.
-This attraction, about 9 km north of Canberra, is a favorite with families.
+Cockington Green, about nine kilometers north of the city, is a favorite place to visit for families.
+Set amid pretty gardens and sprawling lawns, it's a picturesque English village in miniature, as well as a display of tiny buildings from around the world.
 Hop aboard the miniature steam train, explore the Waverley Dollhouse, and admire the tiny castles and cottages.

 Address: 11 Gold Creek Road, Nichols

 Map of Attractions & Things to Do in Canberra